COS301-SE-2024/Dispute-Resolution-Engine/docs/Architecture.md

 Agile advocates for sustainable development, maintaining a constant pace.
 By prioritizing performance and maintainability, the system remains efficient and easier to enhance or modify, preventing technical debt and burnout among developers.
 High-maintainability reduces the long-term effort needed for development, aligning with agile's emphasis on sustainable work practices.

+###	Promoting Technical Excellence

+Agile practices promote continuous attention to technical excellence and good design.
+By focusing on security and reliability, we ensure that the system is robust and dependable, adhering to high standards of technical excellence.
+Good design based on quality requirements enhances the overall architecture, making the system more resilient and easier to extend.